 We have long since established that inflammation is the primary cause of most chronic illnesses.
 The pathway to wellness, as we believe, does not involve NSAIDs or other unnatural drugs.
 We truly believe you can make inflammation a non-issue by making natural anti-inflammatory foods a mainstay in your diet.

 The list we present below is a good starting point.
 Put them on your next shopping list, and you’ll be taking the first step to better vitality.

 Blueberries have long been known to be an antioxidant powerhouse.
 Blueberries reduce inflamed arteries, eliminating potential blockages that can seriously affect heart health.
 One particular flavonoid in berries called anthocyanins is especially known to have anti-inflammatory properties.
 Studies show it not only alleviates inflammation but may also be effective in fighting obesity.
-Other berries like blackberries and cranberries also contain anthocyanins, so you are in no way limited to blueberries.
+Other berries, like blackberries and cranberries, also contain anthocyanins, so you aren’t limited to only blueberries.

 Like grapes, berries are also high in the antioxidant resveratrol, which helps combat the spread of inflammatory free radicals.

 Ginger is simply one of the best foods for inflammation.
 Unfortunately, this root medicinal herb is almost always glossed over in the traditional western diet.
 What makes it so special is the antioxidant of similar name — gingerol.
 Research shows that this compound blocks certain enzymes that lead to inflammation.
 More specific studies also show that it may be effective for alleviating joint swelling associated with rheumatoid arthritis.

 It should be noted, by the way, that ginger is not to be confused with ginseng.
 The two are from entirely different plants.
 However, ginseng is also an acceptable choice, as studies show that it may suppress inflammation-induced colitis.